erhant/project-euler/ethernaut/05-Token.md

     - Player has 67108858 tokens.
 This is equal to (16 + 67108842).
     - Attacker has 26 tokens.
 This is equal to (4 - 67108842) underflowed.

 Why did we need the buddy attacker?
-Because in the code you can see that the two lines:
+In the code, you can see that the following two lines cancel eachother out if both `msg.sender` and `_to` are the same:

 ```solidity
 balances[msg.sender] -= _value;
 balances[_to] += _value;
 ```

-cancel eachother out if both `msg.sender` and `_to` are the same.